teachthenet/Web-App-Lesson-3/README.md

 And add that to index.html in place of the existing iframe code.

 Now back to your form.
 Click the Responses tab, click Create Spreadsheet.
-Open the spreadsheet, click File, Publish, and get the link.
+Open the spreadsheet, click File, Publish to the web, and get the link.
 Stick the link in index.html in the variable named public_spreadsheet_url.

 Now in index.html, you may need to update the variable names in the "row" variable, depending on what you named each field in the form.